itsmesrujan/templates/README.md

 # templates
-This repository is created to maintain different types of computer science templates.
+This repository is created to maintain computer science concepts through different type templates.